 Medical experts calculate that the risk of heart attack for a 50-year-old man who exercises regularly is 1 chance in a million per hour.
 Tripling that risk by engaging in sexual activity boosts it to 3 in one million per hour, and only for the two-hour period during and after sexual activity.
 For a heart attack survivor who is getting back into shape, the absolute risk of 10 in one million per hour increases to 30 in one million per hour.

-Myth 5: Older adults don’t have to worry about sexually transmitted diseases
+Myth 4: Older adults don’t have to worry about sexually transmitted diseases.

-Fact: Infection rates of STDs – chlamydia, gonorrhea, and syphilis – is increasing among older adults.
+Fact: Age does not protect you from sexually transmitted diseases.
+In fact, infection rates of STDs – chlamydia, gonorrhea, and syphilis – is increasing among older adults.

 "We have seen a dramatic rise in STDs in the elderly due to several factors; the ability to maintain sexual function longer with pharmaceutical assistance, changes in immunity and weakening mucosal tissue, and accessibility in community living are just a few factors," explains Dr. Shannon Dowler, who put together a funny rap video for older adults entitled STDs Never Get Old.